CRCC offers a wide variety of accommodations to those individuals with a documented disability.

 - During the application process, you will complete a Test Accommodations Request Form.

-- Upload supporting documentation related to your accommodation request, including the completed Test Accommodate Request Form.
-If you are unable to upload the documentation, you may mail to CRCC by selecting that option.
+- Upload supporting documentation related to your accommodation request.
 Compare your documentation with the information listed in the documentation guidelines to ensure a complete submission.
 If all required information is not submitted with your application or before the application deadline, your file will be incomplete.
 Therefore, you will not be eligible to sit for the examination for which you applied.
 You will be given an opportunity to complete your file in order to be considered during the next examination cycle.

 Guidelines for Documenting a Request for Test Accommodations